 Purpose: An idiom is created in a culture probably somewhat by accident when someone describes something in an unusual way.
 But, when that unusual way communicates the message powerfully and people understand it clearly, other people start to use it.
+After a while, it becomes a normal way of talking in that language.

-- People can easily misunderstand idioms in the original languages of the Bible if they do not know the cultures that originally wrote the Bible. - People can easily misunderstand idioms that are in the source language Bibles if they do not know the cultures that made those translations.
+- People can easily misunderstand idioms in the original languages of the Bible if they do not know the cultures that produced the Bible. - People can easily misunderstand idioms that are in the source language Bibles if they do not know the cultures that made those translations. - It is useless to translate idioms literally (according to the meaning of each word) when the target language audience will not understand what they mean.